urbit/urbit.org-reloaded/content/faq.md

 [Moons](@/docs/glossary/moon.md) are 64 bits, issued by [planets](@/docs/glossary/planet.md), and have names like `~doznec-salfun-naptul-habrys`.
 Moons are meant for connected devices: phones, desktops, smart TVs, digital thermostats, and other IoT devices.
 Moons are subordinate to their parent planet.
 A strong analogy here is that ordinary social media sites are somewhat like planets, and your account on them is a moon.
 Urbit elevates everybody to the level of planet.

 [Comets](@/docs/glossary/comet.md) are 128 bits and have no parents.
-They can be launched by anyone.
-They are temporary, disposable identities.
-Being disposable and essentially unlimited, they will likely not be trusted by default by others on the [Urbit OS](#what-is-arvo) network, though you shouldn't have any problem until the network grows much larger.
+They can be launched by anyone for free.
+Since their identity is not maintained on the blockchain, they will likely not be trusted by default by others on the [Urbit OS](#what-is-arvo) network, though you shouldn't have any problem until the network grows much larger.
 They have long, hard-to-memorize names, like `~racmus-mollen-fallyt-linpex-watres-sibbur-modlux-rinmex`.

 ### What is a `@p`?
 Why is my username generated for me? {#what-is-patp}